jinjiaKarl/cs-e4640/assignment-2-100537677/reports/Assignment-2-Report.md

 * Data encryption at the source: The tenant can encrypt the data at the source, i.e., before sending it to mysimbdp.
 This can be done using various encryption tools and libraries such as OpenSSL.
 The tenant can then provide mysimbdp with the necessary keys and decryption tools to access the data.

 * Encryption during transmission: mysimbdp can support the tenant's goal by providing a secure transmission channel for the encrypted data.
-This can be achieved by using secure protocols such as HTTPS, SFTP, or other secure file transfer protocols.
+This can be achieved by using secure protocols such as HTTPS, or other secure file transfer protocols.
 This will ensure that the data remains encrypted during transmission.

 * Encryption at rest: mysimbdp can provide encryption at rest for the tenant's data.
 This means that the data is encrypted when stored on the mysimbdp platform.
 This can be achieved by using various encryption techniques such as disk encryption, database encryption, or file-level encryption. mysimbdp can provide the necessary encryption tools and keys to the tenant to ensure that their data remains secure.